-The Fund invests, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in debt securities that are determined to be below investment grade quality and in derivatives and other instruments that have economic characteristics similar to such securities.
-These types of securities are commonly referred to as junk bonds.
-Investment grade securities are: (i) securities rated BBB- or higher by S&P or Baa3 or higher by Moody's or an equivalent rating by another NRSRO, (ii) securities with comparable short-term NRSRO ratings, or (iii) unrated securities determined by the Adviser to be of comparable quality, each at the time of purchase.
-If two or more NRSROs have assigned different ratings to a security, the Adviser uses the lowest rating assigned.
+The Fund invests, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in fixed income securities, and in derivatives and other instruments that have economic characteristics similar to such securities.

+The Fund invests primarily in investment grade fixed-income securities generally represented by the Bloomberg Barclays U.S. Aggregate Bond Index (the benchmark index).
+The principal types of fixed-income securities in which the Fund invests are corporate bonds, U.S. Treasury and agency securities, and mortgage-backed and asset-backed securities.
+The Fund may invest up to 20% of its net assets in debt securities rated below investment grade.
+Below investment grade securities are commonly referred to as junk bonds.
+Investment grade securities are: (i) securities rated BBB- or higher by S&P Global Ratings (S&P) or Baa3 or higher by Moody's Investors Service, Inc. (Moody's) or an equivalent rating by another nationally recognized statistical rating organization (NRSRO), (ii) securities with comparable short-term NRSRO ratings, or (iii) unrated securities determined by the Adviser to be of comparable quality, each at the time of purchase.